Hassn11q/Image-scraping/README.md

 Check the specified output directory for the scraped images.
 How it works
 The script utilizes the pygoogle-image library to perform image scraping from Google.
 It fetches images based on the provided query, downloads them, and saves them to the specified output directory.

-Notes
-Respect Google's terms of service and usage policies while scraping images.

-The quality and quantity of images retrieved might vary based on the search query and current internet conditions.

-License
-This project is licensed under the MIT License.

-This revised README file provides clearer instructions on how to install the required library, run the image scraping script, and handle parameters for the scraping process.
-Adjustments can be made according to your specific script or additional information you want to include.